-Prerequisite: Knowledge of 1.
-Mathematics, 2.
-Probability.
+Prerequisite: Mathematics, Probability

-1. Formulate a real-world problem as a linear programming problem and able to solve.

-2. Understand the optimisation tools that are needed to solve linear programming problems.
+- 1. Formulate a real-world problem as a linear programming problem and able to solve. - 2.
+Understand the optimisation tools that are needed to solve linear programming problems.

-СО Course Outcomes Blooms Level Blooms Description CO1 Formulate the real-world optimisation problem into a Linear Programming Problem (LPP) and analyse the solution obtained using LPP optimisation models L4 Analyze CO2 Solve Linear Programming Problems using transportation and assignment models.
-L3 Apply CO3 Apply Decision Theory to determine the optimal course of action when a number of alternatives are available, and their consequences cannot be forecast with certainty and uncertainty.
+СО Course Outcomes Blooms Blooms Description CO1 Formulate the real-world optimization problem into a Linear Programming Problem (LPP) and analyze the solution obtained using LPP optimization models.
+L4 Analyze CO2 Solve Linear Programming Problems using transportation and assignment models.
+L3 Apply CO3 Apply Decision Theory to determine the optimal course of action when a number of alternatives are available, and their consequences cannot be forecast with certainty and uncer- tainty.
 L3 Apply CO4 Apply Game Theory for decision making under conflicting situations where there are one or more opponents (players).
 L3 Apply CO5 To breaking down a large problem into smaller sub prob- lems and solved recursively or iteratively using Dynamic Programming models.
 L4 Analyze